cmatosbc/alecto/README.md

 ## 📄 License

-MIT License - see LICENSE file for details
+This library is licensed under the GNU General Public License v3.0 - see the LICENSE file for details.